sombiee/spotify-serverless-ETL-pipeline/Extract/README.md

 ![serverless-extract](https://user-images.githubusercontent.com/43290363/224507943-eeddc6ea-2616-4d23-bb96-f50ecebfc280.png)

 ## Fetch data from Spotify
+> ⚠️ All AWS services must in the same region.
+Otherwise, some pipeline would not work properly.

 Instead of using python request, Spotipy provides an easy way to access Spotify Web API.
 Pick a playlist and fetch data on daily basis.
 [How to access API with python](https://github.com/sombiee/spotify-serverless-ETL-pipeline) I used.
 Or detailed description is on [Spotipy docs](https://spotipy.readthedocs.io/en/2.22.1/).
 Daily triggered event is set on AWS EventBridge.

 ## Data extraction on AWS